badimirzai/robotics-verifier-cli/README.md

 - No hidden assumptions
 - No AI in the decision loop

-If the tool cannot explain *why* a part is rejected or ranked lower, it is considered broken.
+If the tool cannot explain why a part is rejected or ranked lower, it is considered broken.

 ---

 ## License

-This project is licensed under the Mozilla Public License 2.0 (MPL 2.0).
+This project is licensed under the **Mozilla Public License 2.0 (MPL 2.0)**.
-See the LICENSE file for full details.
+See the `LICENSE` file for details.

 ---

 ## Disclaimer

 RoboStack does not replace datasheets, safety analysis, or engineering judgment.
-It is intended for early-stage verification and decision support only.
+It is intended for **early-stage verification and decision support**.